Health Benefits of Cauliflower

 The nutrients found inherently in cauliflower are hence essential for balancing out the phase 1 and phase 2 activities in our liver, resulting in a much more efficient system and less toxins in our bodies.
+Health Benefits of Cauliflower

 Cauliflower for antioxidants

 Free radicals are groups of atoms or atoms with an odd number of electrons that are formed when oxygen interacts with other certain molecules.
 Once formed, these highly reactive radicals can start chain reactions, like dominoes.
 The main dangers come from the damage they can do easily when they react with very important cellular components, like DNA, or the cell membrane.
 Cells may function very poorly or die if it occurs.
 To prevent free radical damage, enter their natural enemy: the antioxidant, which neutralize and remove free radicals from the bloodstream.
+Health Benefits of Cauliflower.